regorxxx/foobar2000-assets/essentia-2.1b6/readme.txt

 	- essentia-<version>-full-win64.zip		-> All Essentia binaries (*) + Tensorflow + Gaia + models below
 	- essentia-<version>-tensorflow-win64.zip	-> Binaries for TensorFlow usage (needs separate models below)
 	- essentia-<version>-gaia-win64.zip		-> Binaries for Gaia usage (needs separate models below)
 	- essentia-<version>-win64.zip			-> Binaries for standard usage (*), without any other dependency.
 	- tensorflow_models.zip				-> Models for TensorFlow usage
 	- gaia_models.zip				-> Models for Gaia usage

 (*) The full and standard version includes other kind of executables like 'streaming_key.exe', etc. not related to ML models.

+WARNING: the repository at github is missing the tensorflow.dll at 'bin' folder, due to github size limits.
+Such dll may be found either at the mega releases or on TensorFlow site (https://www.tensorflow.org/install/lang_c).
+Look for CPU-only releases.